FAQs

 There will be plenty of free family friendly activities and entertainment on the day, including stage entertainment, face painting, and more.

-Will there be refreshments?
+Will there be food and refreshments?

 add remove

-Refreshments will be available to purchase throughout the day at RBC Race for the Kids.
+Food and refreshments will be available to purchase throughout the day at RBC Race for the Kids.
 Water will also be provided at the finish line.

 Want to be more environmentally friendly?
 All water at the finish line is provided in cans, to avoid single-use plastic.
 But you can also play a part by bringing your own refillable water bottles.
 There will be water points within the festival village where you can refill your bottles.